nikramakrishnan/freetype-site/docs/ft2-error_enumerations.md

 ## Synopsis

-The header file &lsquo;fterrors.h&rsquo; (which is automatically included by &lsquo;freetype.h&rsquo; defines the handling of FreeType's enumeration constants.
+The header file `fterrors.h` (which is automatically included by `freetype.h` defines the handling of FreeType's enumeration constants.
 It can also be used to generate error message strings with a small macro trick explained below.

-**Error Formats**
+&#42;&#42;Error Formats&#42;&#42;

-The configuration macro FT_CONFIG_OPTION_USE_MODULE_ERRORS can be defined in &lsquo;ftoption.h&rsquo; in order to make the higher byte indicate the module where the error has happened (this is not compatible with standard builds of FreeType&nbsp;2, however).
-See the file &lsquo;ftmoderr.h&rsquo; for more details.
+The configuration macro FT_CONFIG_OPTION_USE_MODULE_ERRORS can be defined in `ftoption.h` in order to make the higher byte indicate the module where the error has happened (this is not compatible with standard builds of FreeType&nbsp;2, however).
+See the file `ftmoderr.h` for more details.

-**Error Message Strings**
+&#42;&#42;Error Message Strings&#42;&#42;

 Error definitions are set up with special macros that allow client applications to build a table of error message strings.
 The strings are not included in a normal build of FreeType&nbsp;2 to save space (most client applications do not use them).